Table of Contents

 Some things that made life easier for us on our trip to Lanzarote.

 - A foldable cooler box: This cooler box, when empty, does not occupy any space at all.
-Some of the days we prepare food that we carried in this box for lunch.
+Some days we prepare food that we carry in this box for lunch.

 - Comfortable slippers